Configure AWS PrivateLink in the Cloud Console

 Access Redpanda services through VPC endpoint

-After you have enabled PrivateLink for your cluster, your connection URLs are available in the How to Connect section of the cluster overview in the Redpanda Cloud Console.
+After you have enabled PrivateLink for your cluster, your connection URLs for the Kafka API, Schema Registry, HTTP Proxy, and Redpanda Console are available in the How to Connect section of the cluster overview in the Redpanda Cloud Console.

-You can access Redpanda services such as Schema Registry and HTTP Proxy from the client VPC or virtual network; for example, from a compute instance in the VPC or network.
+You can access Redpanda services such as Redpanda Console, Schema Registry, and HTTP Proxy from the client VPC or virtual network; for example, from a compute instance in the VPC or network.

 The bootstrap server hostname is unique to each cluster.
 The service attachment exposes a set of bootstrap ports for access to Redpanda services.
 These ports load balance requests among brokers.
 Make sure you use the following ports for initiating a connection from a consumer: